-- Coast Guard members traveling concurrently with their dependents can choose to use the GTCC for all PCS expenses for the family. - Members with dependents traveling separately (non-concurrently) cannot use the GTCC for both sets of travel. - In this case, the GTCC may only be used by the members for their personal travel expenses. - Dependents traveling separately cannot use the GTCC for any part of their travel expenses. - \ A travel advance must be requested for non-concurrent dependent travel via the existing process
+- Sailors traveling concurrently with their dependents can choose to use the GTCC for all PCS expenses for the family. - Sailors with dependents traveling separately (non-concurrently) cannot use the GTCC for both sets of travel. - In this case, the GTCC may only be used by the Sailor for their personal travel expenses. - Dependents traveling separately cannot use the GTCC for any part of their travel expenses. - A travel advance must be requested for non-concurrent dependent travel via the existing process

-- Temporary Lodging Expense (TLE) at the old or new Permanent Duty Station (PDS). - Fuel for a privately owned vehicle (POV), when POV is the authorized mode of transportation. - Rental car and fuel when a rental is authorized on orders. - Lodging and meals en route. - Dislocation allowance (DLA) related expenses normally used to establish a household such as deposits and cleaning. - Automatic teller machine (ATM) withdrawals. - \ ATM fees are not a separately reimbursable expense
+- Temporary Lodging Expense (TLE) at the old or new Permanent Duty Station (PDS). - Fuel for a Privately Owned Vehicle (POV), when POV is the authorized mode of transportation. - Rental car and fuel when a rental is authorized on orders. - · Lodging and meals en route. - Dislocation Allowance (DLA) related expenses normally used to establish a household such as deposits and cleaning. - Automatic Teller Machine (ATM) withdrawals. - ATM fees are not a separately reimbursable expense

+Medical expenses

-- Medical expenses - Personal expenses that are not part of your authorized moving expenses. - Commercial airfare for PCS travel.
-[This will be booked through E-Gov Travel Systems (ETS)] - Personally Procured Moves (PPM), formally known as a Do-It-Yourself (DITY) move. - Personal travel arrangements incurred during leave in conjunction with orders. - Other expenses not authorized by the Joint Travel Regulation (JTR). - \ The GTCC cannot be combined with an electronic funds transfer/direct deposit (EFT/DD) travel advance (e.g. advanced DLA and per diem)
+- Personal expenses that are not part of your authorized moving expenses. - Commercial airfare for PCS Travel.
+(This will be booked through Navy Passenger Transportation Office) - Personally Procured Moves (PPM), formally known as a Do-It-Yourself (DITY) move. - Personal travel arrangements incurred during leave in conjunction with orders. - Other expenses not authorized by the Joint Travel Regulation (JTR). - The GTCC cannot be combined with an electronic funds transfer/direct deposit (EFT/DD) travel advance (e.g. advanced DLA and per diem)